What a great time to be alive my friends…

-Usually ultralight backpacks are made from one of two materials: Ripstop Nylon or Dyneema Composite Fabric (formerly cuben fiber).
-Both are fairly water-resistant, and can manage to survive a few decent snags.
+Usually, ultralight backpacks are made from one of two materials: Ripstop Nylon or Dyneema Composite Fabric (formerly cuben fibre).
+Both are fairly water-resistant and can manage to survive a few decent snags.

 Just be a little more careful with your backpack than you normally would and you should be fine.

-Alas, you have made it to the end of my best ultralight backpacks review.
-Well done.
+Alas, you have made it to the end of my review.
+Well done!
 You are now ready to drink the ultralight cool aid and join in all of the lightweight fun.

-Choosing the best ultralight backpack for yourself is a challenge.
+Choosing the best ultralight pack for yourself is a challenge.
 The last thing you want is to be disappointed with a backpack you were so excited about.

 After reading this review, you are now armed with all of the important information needed to buy a truly badass ultralight backpack for your adventures.

 Not sure which one is for you still?
-For my overall top pick for the best ultralight backpack, go with the Granite Gear Crown V.C.
+When in doubt, go with my favorite ultralight pack: the Granite Gear Crown V.C.
 60.

-Best Ultralight backpack for women?
-That's the Osprey Eja 48.
+Best Ultralight bag for women?
+That’s the Osprey Eja 48.